Meteorite777/QCompiler/README.md

 # CS 442 - Compiler Construction
-## SymTab Assignment Respository
+## Scanner Assignment Respository

-This repository initially contains the SymTab Assignment files:
+This repository contains files to be added to your main assignment repository to include the Scanner portion of the project.
+The repository contains

+- ScannerDriver.c
+ - This is the test driver for this portion of the project.
+The driver opens source and listing files and repeatedly requests the next token from the scanner.
+Depending on the token type different actions are taken.
-- SymTabDriver.c
+- Scanner.l
-    - The main test driver for the assignment.
-This driver
-        - creates a symbol table
-        - reads names and attribute values from stdin
-        - enters the names into the table
-        - displays the table contents and statistics
-        - creates a copy of the original table
-        - destroys the original table
-        - display the copy contents and statistics
-        - creates a copy of the copy
-        - destroys the first copy
-        - displays the second copy contents and statistics
-        - verifies counts in the attributes structure
-        - frees all attribute structures in the second copy
-        - destroys the second copy
+ - This is the starting point for the scanner definition.
+It contains the outline of the needed scanner rules.
-- SymTab.h
+- Scanner.h
-    - The include file defining the required structures and functions for the implementation.
+ - This exposes as an include file the functions and data provided by the lex/flex generated scanner.
-- SymData.txt
+- Tokens.h
-    - A file of test data.
-This provides a minimal test.
-Your submission will be tested with a different data file.
+ - This is an include file containing defines for the various token types.
 - Makefile
-    - The Makefile containing the dependency rules as well as "clean" and "test" targets.
+ - The Makefile containing new rules and definitions for the scanner component.

+- ScanEx0.l
+ - An example of a standalone scanner that recognizes simple token types.
+- ScanEx1.l
+ - An example of a standalone scanner that on seeing an integer, evaluates and displays the factorial of the integer.
+- ScanEx2.l
+ - An example of a standalone scanner that evaluates postfix arithmetic expressions.

 ## The Assignment

-Create the SymTab.c file and implement the functions defined in SymTab.h.
-The implementation will use a hash table structure containing singly linked lists of names with equal hash values along with their attribute structures.
-The project can be tested with "SymTabDriver SymData.txt" or "make symtest" is a shorthand for this.

-You may want to use several functions from string.h such as strlen(), strdup(), strcmp().
+- Part 1
+ - Create a standalone scanner (call the file ScanExample.l) that recognizes decimal integer literals and octal integer literals (e.g. 023 is decimal 19).
+Decimal integer literals are echoed to the output unchanged followed by a newline.
+Octal integer literals are converted to decimal and echoed to the output followed by a newline.
+All other input should be discarded.
+- Part 2
+ - Scanner.l contains rules for the $INIT, $DUMP and Identifier tokens.
+Extend these rules to incorporate comments (both "/* ... */" comments and through to the end of line comments "// ....").
+Include the code necessary to only return tokens when not inside a comment.
+Also include rules for integers,  floats and at least one symbol.
+You will need to add defines for these token types to Tokens.h.
+ - ScannerDriver.c contains most of the required code.
+The cases for INIT and DUMP are supplied.
+INIT creates a symbol table and DUMP displays the contents of the table.
+You need to supply code for the IDENT_TOK case to add the token text to the symbol table with an appropriate attributes structure.
+The additional tokens you define do not require action cases.

 ## What To Do

-- In GitLab, fork this project to make a copy under your GitLab account, it will still be called "Assignment"
+- Do not fork this repository on Gitlab, instead
+- On your development machine, in a location different than your assignment repository, clone this project.
+Your assignment repository will continue to accumulate all files for the project.
-- Clone _your_ copy of the project to your development machine.
+- Copies the files from this repository to your assignment repository.
+- Discard the clone of this repository.
-- Implement SymTab.c and test.
+- Implement the required capabilities.
-- When complete,
-    - "make clean" to remove object files and executables
-    - use git to add and commit your changes to your local repository
-    - use git to push the project back up to your GitLab account
+- When complete, "make clean" to remove object files and executables, use git to add and commit your changes and push the project back up to your repository.
-    - add me as a "reporter" member of your project repository
-    - create an issue on your project repository, listing me as assignee, with a title of "Submit for grading"
+- Finaly, create an issue on your repository, with me as the reporter assignee, indicating that it is ready for grading.